One of the best SEO tools available is Google Search Console. It is also one of the most overlooked.

 Also, due to the way Google crawls sites, 404 errors that have been corrected can continue to show up here in this report.

 The simplest way to fix a 404 is just to either fix the issue that is causing it to break or redirect the page.
 When redirecting, make sure to point it to content on your website that is similar to the page that has been removed.
+Use 301 permanent redirects and not the 307 temporary redirects.
 This is the best solution as you will be sending users to an alternative page that will still fulfill their needs (hopefully).

 See How Google Views a URL